wkklavis/DAPSAM/README.md

 Please download the pretrained [SAM model](https://drive.google.com/file/d/1_oCdoEEu3mNhRfFxeWyRerOKt8OEUvcg/view?usp=share_link)
 (provided by the original repository of SAM) and put it in the ./pretrained folder.

-What's more, we also provide the [DAPSAM-PROSATE-RUNMC](https://drive.google.com/file/d/1rQM2md-h66RlRF3wC0m9N8aheOCvKfYv/view?usp=share_link), and the [DAPSAM-FUNDUS-BinRushed](https://drive.google.com/file/d/1rQM2md-h66RlRF3wC0m9N8aheOCvKfYv/view?usp=share_link).
+What's more, we also provide well-trained models at [Release](https://github.com/wkklavis/DAPSAM/releases/tag/v1.0.0).
 Please put it in the ./snapshot folder for evaluation.

 ## Prostate Segmentation